Sound Item Type Metadata

 So the principal didn’t know—he just didn’t draw.
 So when [Ed] walked in he said, “I don’t know.”

 So he called the superintendent.
-And the superintendent said, “Under no circumstances do I want an N-I-G-G-E-R working for me.”
+And the superintendent said, “Under no circumstances do I want a N-I-G-G-E-R working for me.”

 So he can’t do the football, you know.
-So he left went to Milwaukee, and got a job with the Milwaukee Public School as a teacher there, and I think he coached football for them, too.
+So he left went to Milwaukee, and got a job as a public chool teacher there, and I think he coached football for them, too.

 I would hear all sorts of stories…so when it happened to me…I remember all these things while I was growing up, and it’s all coming back to me, with Mothers Watch and what happened with Black people in the Triangle area and here in South Madison.
 I think of racism and discrimination.